Art by, Splendid

 Godheads of Cupid are constantly a nice and toasty warm.
 They emit a feeling of kindness around them and make friends feel safer, and enemies less likely to attack.
 Cupid godheads do nothing but make others feel better, and there's truly nothing else anyone could ask for.

 Cupid godheads appear to look slightly like teddy bear versions of their original species, coming in pastel colors and notably looking softer than normal, even if they are not.
 This may give some an uneasy effect of making them believe the godhead is a clockwork, but to most people they will find them just adorable.

-• While Cupid units enjoy shipping others, being designed off of children they find ships related to them “icky” and state that relationships are totally gross.
+• While Cupid units enjoy shipping others, being designed off of children they find romances related to them "icky" and state that relationships are totally gross.

 • Cupid units love giving kisses where they touch their screens against people's cheeks.
 This is nowhere near as comfortable as their hugs.
 Not even slightly.